 Nearby Sharing on Windows 10

 Nearby Sharing can be found under Shared experiences settings, and it lets you quickly transfer files to nearby computers without any setup.
 It was a much-required feature, and now it is here.
 You can easily share a file with anyone in the room without entering any passwords or pairing devices.
 Underneath, Nearby Sharing uses both Bluetooth and Wi-Fi to locate available nearby devices.
-Now you don’t need to send files over email, cloud or any other network-based file sharing tool.
+Now you don’t need to send files over email, cloud or any other network-based file-sharing tool.
 If the other computer is near enough, you can simply send it using Nearby Sharing.

-How to use Nearby Sharing
+How to use Nearby Sharing on Windows 10

 First, both the computers involved should have this feature enabled.
 To enable it, open Action Center and hit Nearby Sharing tile.
 Alternately, you can open Settings, then go to System and then open Shared experiences and enable Nearby Sharing.